satmonkey/MeteorDL/README.md

   https://gilberttanner.com/blog/tensorflow-object-detection-with-tensorflow-2-creating-a-custom-model

-- Install following additional python modules:
+- Install following additional python modules via pip install:
   - numpy
   - matplotlib
-  - dvg_ringbuffer
+  - dvg_ringbuffer (Jetson Nano)
+  - cupy (x86 version)
   - Pillow (PIL)
-  - cupy (x86 version)

-- Once everything is ready, clone the repository to any folder and run for example:
+- Once everything is ready, clone the repository to any folder, edit config.ini to suit your configuration and run for example:

-  `python meteorDL-nano.py --camera 10 --station CZ0001 --fps 25`
+  `python meteorDL-nano.py --station CZ0001`

-  where:
-    - camera = last digit of the IP address.
-The IP segment of the address can be edited directly in the script
-    - station = RMS station designation.
-If none given, the default XX0XXXX is used
+  where station = RMS station designation.
+If none given, the default XX0XXXX is used.
-    - fps = frames per second, currently 10-25 supported

   The startup procedure takes several minutes (on Jetson Nano) until the live screen is shown and detection started

-- x86 version - edit config.ini to suit your configuration, and run e.g.:

-  `python meteorDL-x86.py --station CZ0001`

 ## Live view